Back to Articles

-At the Fortieth Annual General Meeting held on 30th June, 2010, Mr. Gehan Kuruppu was elected as the new Chairman of the Council for the year 2010/11.
-Thereafter Mr. Dinesh De Silva and Mr. Sean Van Dort were elected as 1st Vice Chairman and 2nd Vice Chairman of the Council respectively.
+At the 41st Annual General Meeting held on 29th July 2011, Mr. Gehan Kuruppu was re-elected as the Chairman of the Council for the year 2011/12.
+Thereafter, Mr. Dinesh De Silva and Mr. Sean Van Dort were re-elected as 1st Vice Chairman and 2nd Vice Chairman of the Council respectively.

 ACTIVITIES OF THE COUNCIL

-The activities of the Council have been focused on issues faced by shippers on shipping and port related matters.
-The Council always performed a lead role in resolving problems and serve as the focal point where various shipping and port related matters are brought up and discussed.
+The activities of the Council have been focused on issues faced by shippers on shipping and their operational activities.
+The Council always performed a lead role in resolving problems and serve as the focal point where various shipping and port, Air port & other authorities related matters are brought up and discussed.
 In addition, the Council actively advises the Government on matters relating to port and shipping whenever its advice is sought after.